[…continued from last post]

 As far as the singles, I got lucky, very lucky, in 2002 when I found both of the first two 12″ singles during that legendary trip to Yesterday + Today Records in Maryland.
 Good thing I was in the zone during that time, since until then, I had no idea that they were issued under the name of Intro in the UK instead of the Jacqui Brookes name.
 Fortunately, clearer heads prevailed when I saw the Huw Feather cover of “Lost Without Your Love” and I looked more closely, as triggered by the song’s title.

 It was only last year when after researching into the making of this edition, that I found out that there was a third 12″ with the Bacharach cover as the A-side.
 Fortunately, I found a copy for sale in my Discogs.com feed and the rest was history.
 I actually mastered the vinyl last year to give a copy to my friend The RAHB as a birthday present with the last of my MAM-A stash.
-The, last month, to make myself a copy following my long-delayed purchase of some more MAM-A stock, I revisited the mastering with a dolor of ClickRepair added to the results, though careful headphone listening would be needed to tell the difference.
+The, last month, to make myself a copy following my long-delayed purchase of some more MAM-A stock, I revisited the mastering with a dollop of ClickRepair added to the results, though careful headphone listening would be needed to tell the difference.
 All of the vinyl sounded pretty clean, though there was sibilance on Brookes’ vocals here and there.
 Having two copies of the album to digitize was a great fallback, but the first copy I played sounded so good, I don’t think I ever played the 2nd copy.
-I’m not certain even which version got used; my 1983 copy of the edition purchased over 20 years later.
+I’m not certain even which version got used; my 1983 copy or the edition purchased over 20 years later.

 As fine as this album was, it remained the swan song for Jacqui Brookes pop career, after a period of several years operating in the margins of pop music.
 Following this album, she dropped from sight and has recently made her fame as a filmmaker and sound designer.
 She is currently Creative Director at Media By The Lake in Australia.
 I’m more than sufficiently intrigued by this project and her Shox single to track down the Siam material and finish the job I’ve started.
 Join us again in about…oh, seven years or so.
 That’s what it usually takes me.

 – 30 –